grm34/archboot/.github/CONTRIBUTING.md

 ### Help translate archboot

-If you know another language and are willing to help translate archboot, your help is much welcome!
-Here are the steps to get started:
+If you know another language and are willing to help translate archbboot, here are the steps to get started:

 - Follow pull request guidelines as described below.
 - Edit `.gitignore` file and remove the first line.